mfaerevaag/wd/README.md

 ### Finally

-If you have issues, feedback or improvements, don't hesitate to report it, fork or submit a pull request.
+If you have issues, feedback or improvements, don't hesitate to report it or submit a pull-request.

 Credit to [altschuler](https://github.com/altschuler) for awesome idea.